 5. HOW LONG DO DETECTORS LAST?
 A. Detectors made today are made to last 10 years.
 Any detector that is close to the age limit are advised to be replaced even though they may be within the timeframe.
 You need to replace them the new 10-year lithium battery backup devices going forward.
 Recently, we have seen detector and the batteries being removed from the device and not replaced or replaced in a non-working order.

 6. I HAVE A LOW VOLTAGE SYSTEM, DO I NEED TO HAVE IT TESTED A. YES.
 All low voltage system that are not part of the original construction must be tested annually by a qualified service.
-At the time of a sale, the system must have been tested with the same year of the sale with no errors or faults per the NFPA 72.
+At the time of a sale, the system must have been tested and still be monitored within the same year of the sale with no errors or faults per the NFPA 72.
 The NFPA 72 form is the guideline the tester must use and the NFPA 72 report is what we need to see.

 7. DO I NEED A CARBON MONOXIDE DETECTOR (CO)?
 A. YES.
 They must be installed in the hallway outside the sleeping or bedroom area.
 Use a device with a 10-year lithium battery for power or backup, if the device is a plug-in.

 8. CAN I USE A COMBINATION SMOKE AND CO DETECTOR?
 A. YES.
 The combo detector can be used to satisfy the smoke and CO requirement of the inspection.
 You must use a detector with the 10-year lithium battery backup, stop using detectors with 9v, AA or AAA batteries.
 Less maintenance and no need to change batteries twice a year.

 9. DO I NEED AN EXTINGUISHER?
 A. YES.
 The minimum required extinguisher size is the 2A-10B:C or 210 for short.
 The old 1A-10B:C or 110 cannot be used anymore.